Nicotous1/Enron/README.md

 The module was developped for the study of the Enron Scandal.<br>
-There are three notebook related :
+There are three notebooks related :
+* The main notebook, containing the analysis presented in the report, can be accessed [here](https://drive.google.com/open?id=1nc1Y1kL37SJtyRtZMlHj6jmG9B23FqsW).
+It contains a notebook allowing to compute the adjency matrix and to display the network.
+All dataset are already in the folder.
+Make sure to change the path variable to be able to execute the notebook properly.

+* Two notebooks that are draft to study the network.
-* [Data_Cleaning.ipynb](https://github.com/Nicotous1/Enron/blob/master/Data_Cleaning.ipynb) : Clean and reduced size of the original data from [here](http://www.ahschulz.de/enron-email-data/) .<br>
+  * [Data_Cleaning.ipynb](https://github.com/Nicotous1/Enron/blob/master/Data_Cleaning.ipynb) : Cleaning and reducing size of the original data from [here](http://www.ahschulz.de/enron-email-data/) .<br>
 You need to have the database within csv files to execute this one.

   * [ScandalPerson.ipynb](https://github.com/Nicotous1/Enron/blob/master/ScandalPerson.ipynb) : Descriptive statistics about the different type of traffic<br>
 You need a folder named "data" at your root filled with [this files](https://drive.google.com/open?id=1O3YPJKMkcAz11q_7xz0X-W_Xt1q_EojT).

-* The last notebook, containing the analysis presented in the report, can be accessed [here](https://drive.google.com/open?id=1nc1Y1kL37SJtyRtZMlHj6jmG9B23FqsW).
-It contains a notebook allowing to compute the adjency matrix and to display the network.
-All dataset are already in the folder.
-Make sure to change the path variable to be able to execute the notebook properly.